szzhiyang/PerfectWindows/README.md

 # PerfectWindows
 The batch file that can make your Windows experience perfect.

-## After running PerfectWindows.bat :
+## After running PerfectWindows.bat as administrator :

 * Your working efficiency will boost dramatically.
 * Your Windows will rarely suffer from malware.